-The Code also prohibits cannabis use and prohibited controlled substance use including (a) use, possession, or procurement of cannabis or a controlled substances except as permitted by both state and federal law (b) furnishing, cultivation, manufacturing, distributing, or selling cannabis or a controlled substance except as expressly permitted by both state and federal law; or (c) causing another to ingest cannabis or a controlled substance without consent.
+The Code defines prohibited conduct related to other controlled substances as "(i.)
+Use, possession, or procurement of a controlled substance except as expressly permitted by both State and Federal law; (ii.)
+Furnishing, cultivation, manufacturing, distributing, or selling of a controlled substance, except as expressly permitted by both State and Federal law, and; (iii.)
+Causing another to ingest a controlled substance without consent."

-Students residing on campus are also held accountable for University Housing rules relating to the use of illegal drugs and alcohol, as set forth in the Residence Hall Contracts.
+Students residing on campus are also held accountable Residence Life Community Standards relating to the use of illegal drugs and alcohol, as set forth in the Residence Hall Contracts.